Bill Mullins: Young Cherry Pickers

-At the end of the 1978 season Mullins moved to the rural NSW town of Young where he played for the Young Cherry Pickers, but a series of broken legs brought about an end to his rugby league career.
+At the end of the 1978 NSWRFL season, Mullins moved to the rural NSW town of Young where he played for the Young Cherry Pickers, but a series of broken legs brought about an end to his rugby league career.

 Personal life

 Mullins for many years owned a fish and chip shop in Sydney's Charing Cross.

-The burly winger has been included in a side made up of East's greatest ever players.
-He has also been named in the Young Cherry Pickers best side since its inception in the 1950s.

 Brothers Russell and Terry Mullins played for Sydney's Western Suburbs Magpies against Bill and his son Brett Mullins is an Australian representative who has won premierships with Canberra and Sydney Roosters.

 Mullins is the grandfather of the rugby league footballer for the Canterbury Bankstown Bulldogs; Jack Hetherington and Canberra Raiders outside back James Schiller.